-Ithamar Warren Beard (1814-1862), white, born in Littleton, Massachusetts, son of Ithamar Eames Beard and Mary Warren.
+Ithamar Warren Beard (1814-1862) was born in Littleton, Massachusetts, son of Ithamar Eames Beard and Mary Warren.
 Beard moved to New Hampshire and studied law.
 In 1836, he married Mary Atkins Todd and they had three children.
 Mary Todd Beard died in 1853 and the next year Beard married Abba Warren Mansur.

 “In 1842, Beard moved to Lowell and engaged with great vigor and stresses in the practice of his profession.
 For a quarter of a century New Hampshire was the most orthodox school in the country for young Democrats.
 Beard at an early period breathed its pure air, received the Democratic creed, both with his convictions and his affections.
 He was an active worker in the ranks while yet a student at law, and from that day to this has been an earnest sincere, and consistent Democrat. (ed note: 1840s and 1850s Known as the party of the "common man," the early Democratic Party stood for individual rights and state sovereignty, but opposed banks and high tariffs.)